briankmatheson/openebs-docs/docs/ugcstor.md

   This field  represents how the data will be written to the disks on a given pool instance on a node.
 Supported values are `striped`, `mirrored`, `raidz` and `raidz2`.

   Note: In OpenEBS, the pool instance does not extend beyond a node.
 The replication happens at volume level but not at the pool level.
 See [volumes and pools relationship](/docs/next/cstor.html#relationship-between-cstor-volumes-and-cstor-pools) in cStor for a deeper understanding.

+for striped, you can have any number of disks for mirrored, you must have an even number of disks for raidZ types, you must have a minimum of 6 disks

 - `blockDeviceList`